Caux Artist Program

 Come and challenge yourself to live and work as an artist with a world perspective!

-Please note: The Caux Artist Program won't take place in 2020.
+Please note: The Caux Artist Program won't take place this year.
+Stay tuned!

 About the Caux Artist Program

 Since 2011 CAP has welcomed to Caux over 70 performing artists from all over the world.

 In keeping with the international and multi-cultural "spirit of Caux", CAP has had performing artists, faculty and mentors from Canada, Cameroun, Colombia, Germany, India, Lebanon, Nigeria, South Sudan, Sri Lanka, Sweden, Switzerland , Ukraine, United Kingdom and the USA.